bhakin/Recipe-Rating-Analysis/README.md

   frameborder="0"
 ></iframe>

 **Conclusion**: After performing permutation 1000 times, I got the resulting figure above.
-The **p-value** = 0.737.
+The **p-value = 0.737**.
 Since the significane level is 0.05, the p-value is much larger than the significance because 0.737 > 0.05.
 So, I **fail to reject** the null hypothesis.
 This means that our model is fair.
 Its R<sup>2</sup> for short recipes and long recipes are roughly the same, and any difference are due to random chance.

+---